shiraen/stock_portfolio_optimization/README.md

 ## Usage

-1. Enter the name of your file that contains the monthly stock prices of you chosen companies in the "Stock Portfolio Optimization.ipynb" file.
+1. Enter the name of your file that contains the monthly stock prices of you chosen companies in the "Stock Recommendation Using the Modern Portfolio Theory.ipynb" file.
 2. Run the code in your jupyter notebook.
 3. An interactive plot of the stocks on the efficient frontier will then be displayed.
 Hover on the points to see the expected return, volatility, and weights of each optimized stock portfolios.